jimon/fgdesignpatterns21/markdown/05_builder_factory_proto.md

 ## Factory Method

-Factory method, also called virtual constructor is an act of decoupling interface and implementation of a creational method:
+Factory method, also called virtual constructor, is an act of decoupling interface and implementation of a creational method:

 ```{.csharp .number-lines}
 class IItem ... { ... }